Greenext

 • Research on optimization of spray drying conditions of anthocyanins extracted from Hibiscus sabdariffa L. flower.
 PMC, 2024. https://pmc.ncbi.nlm.nih.gov/articles/PMC10916676/

-What is coffee extract, what compounds does it contain, and how is it used in beverages, supplements and cosmetics?
-Caffeine, chlorogenic acid and uses here.
+What is rosemary leaf extract (Rosmarinus officinalis), what compounds does it carry, and how is it used in cosmetics, food and pet products?
+Composition and uses.

-What is sumac extract, what compounds does it contain, and how is it used in beverages, food preservation and cosmetics?
-Tannins, anthocyanins and uses here.
+What is black tea extract (Camellia sinensis), what compounds does it carry, and how is it used in beverage, food and cosmetic sectors?
+Composition and uses.